-This article is an excerpt from The Paypers’ 8th edition of the Payment Methods Report, which delves into the latest worldwide developments in payment methods, innovative technologies, and best practices for optimizing checkout and boosting customer conversion – explore the full report here.
+This article is an excerpt from The Paypers’ 8th edition of the Payment Methods Report, which delves into the latest worldwide developments in payment optimization methods, innovative technologies, and best practices for optimizing checkout and boosting customer conversion – explore the full report here.

 The current payment acceptance landscape on ecommerce